Using a data cube to join tables

 - Choose the Join Type (which can be Inner Join, Left Join, Right Join, or Full Join).

 - Look at the two lists of database table columns.
 Each list corresponds to one of the inputs to the Join transform.
 To form a unique key binding for the join operation, drag a column from the first list and drop it over a column from the second list.
-For example, drag SalesOrderID from the left list and drop it onto SalesOrderID in the right list.
-You'll see an icon displayed beside each column that is part of the binding, and the columns will also be highlighted in color if you hover over them.
+In this example, Dundas BI automatically identifies SalesOrderID as the unique key, which you can see by the icon displayed beside each column that is part of the binding.
 Note that Dundas BI will set this binding for you automatically in some cases.

 - Use the checkboxes to select or de-select columns for inclusion in the output.
 For example, select OrderQty, ProductID, and SalesOrderID from the left list.
 Select OrderDate and SalesPersonID from the right list.